 We hope you enjoy working with us.
-Give us a call - we are happy to answer your questions.

 "Dr. Daisy Miller is professional, compassionate and was extremely effective in helping me to identify the issues that were affecting my eating patterns.
 I always looked forward to appointments with Daisy as she consistently provided thoughtful perspectives on the challenges I was facing.
 I always felt better and had more life-tools after talking with Daisy.
 She helped me to find the right path for me for which I will always be grateful!" ~ Sarah